Skip to main content

 One common pattern is:

-1. Save one or more named servers in Handler.
+1. Configure one or more A2A servers in Handler.

 3. Connect your MCP client.